Can Cacti And Succulents Be Planted Together?

 – Some succulents come with branches.
 Cacti are completely devoid of branches.

-– Succulents tend to be short in stature while cactus can grow as tall as 3 meters in some areas.
+– Succulents tend to be short in stature while cacti can grow as tall as 3 meters in some areas.

 – Succulents sometimes come with true leaves.
 Cacti, on another hand, are completely devoid of leaves regardless of the specie.

-– Succulents seldom produce flowers while cactus always produce big, bold, and colorful flowers.
+– Succulents seldom produce flowers while cacti always produce big, bold, and colorful flowers.

 What Is The Best Soil For Cacti And Succulents?

-There are many well-known brands that sell ready-made potting mix for cacti and succulents.
+There are many well-known brands that sell ready-made potting mixes for cacti and succulents.
 I usually like to prepare my own since I know exactly what ingredients I use.

-If you don’t have the time or patience to prepare your own recipe, I recommend you using this potting mix.
+If you don’t have the time or patience to prepare your own recipe, I recommend you use this potting mix.
 I’ve used it before and it’s very good.